Aayzie/forsens-giftbox-lidl-extension/README.md

 ## Notes

 - This extension only works on [Forsen's Giftbox](https://www.youtube.com/c/ForsensGiftbox).
 Every feature will be disabled if you go to a different channel's video.
+  - I am thinking of enabling emotes globally, however.
+We'll see we'll see.

 - You may read my original announcement post about this here: https://www.youtube.com/post/Ugkx0n-VhnNX5TmJjCkCjvi2FXyKu0NFYkLD